 Our Work Week

 Because of the limited number of days (essentially 90 work days) in our summer season, all Within The Wild Adventure Company employees can expect to work a 10 to 12-hour day, 6 days per week.
+Please think of our experience as a “full-immersion” experience that requires you to be dedicated to the the values and mission of our lodge life.
 With one day off per week, it is possible to leave some camp settings for your day off.
 Often, many people remain in camp for the duration of their contract.
-If you choose to fly out, there is a nominal fee for employee travel.
+If you choose to fly out (from Winterlake Lodge) or boat over to Homer (from Tutka Bay Lodge), there is a nominal fee for employee travel.

-All lodge-based employees are offered a monthly salary that’s calculated on an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 10-hour workday.
+All lodge-based employees are offered a monthly salary that’s calculated on an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 12-hour workday.

 For those who have never lived in a rustic environment before, camp life can be a transition.
 There is limited employee housing at all camps and employees are required to share a room with one other staff member of the same sex.
 There is the occasional compelling exception to offer an employee a private room.
 At Winterlake Lodge, some employees are housed in “weatherport” structures, which are rigid wall tents situated on platforms.
 Some employees are required to spend extended time on remote float trips and out camp adventures.